DataStrategist/linuxRstuff/README.md

 Find files _containing_ specific file contents: `grep -rnw '/path/to/somewhere/' -e 'pattern'`

 Follow [this](https://www.r-bloggers.com/2018/02/installing-rjava-on-ubuntu/) to install rJava.
-Don't do any other method!!!
+Don't do any other method!!

 ### Run stuff on the server